 235.9 Nautical miles = 436 886.8 metres; 120 Nautical miles = 222 240 metres

-See Recommendation ITU-R M.1084, Annex 4.

-1 Nautical mile = 1 852 metres

-20 Nautical miles = 37 040 metres; 200 Nautical miles = 370 400 metres

-1 Nautical mile = 1 852 metres

-500 Nautical miles = 926 000 metres
+Note: IMO Resolution A.917(22) states that AIS should always be in operation when a ship is underway or at anchor; unless the master believes its continual operation might compromise the safety or security of the ship.

 Depending on the basic reporting interval, this may temporarily result in a shorter reporting interval as required by speed and course change, but this seems to be acceptable.

 1 Nautical mile = 1 852 metres